Child Care Subsidy

 - Meet the residency requirements (you and/or your partner must be Australian citizens, permanent residents, or hold an eligible visa).

-Some families can also receive CCS in special circumstances — for example, if they are experiencing financial hardship, caring for a child at risk, or have a newborn.
-These cases may qualify for Additional Child Care Subsidy or exemptions to the standard activity test.
+Some families can also receive CCS in special circumstances — for example, if they are experiencing financial hardship, caring for a child at risk, or transitioning into work.
+These cases may qualify for Additional Child Care Subsidy or other support arrangements.

 Child Care Subsidy – Age and Schooling

 Your child must be aged 13 or under and not attending secondary school.
 If your child turns 14 during the financial year, your subsidy will generally stop at the end of that financial year.
-Children with a disability or additional needs may qualify for extended support in certain cases — see CCS tips for details on managing exemptions.
+Children with a disability or additional needs may qualify for extended support in certain cases.

 Child Care Subsidy – Residency Requirements